 - 1. Measure out from the starting wall the width of one flooring plank plus the appropriate expansion space for that thickness of flooring.
 Mark two points toward each end of the starting wall and snap a chalk line along the full length of the wall through the marks. - 2.
-Trowel spread the adhesive on the subfloor along the chalk line wide enough to allow the first row of flooring to be installed, being careful not to cover the line.
+If using a glue-assist, apply adhesive onto board or subfloor in an appropriate pattern, or trowel-spread the subfloor along the chalk line wide enough to allow the first row of flooring to be installed, being careful not to cover the line.
 Follow the adhesive manufacturer's recommendations for wet lay times before proceeding to the next step. - 3.
 Lay the tongue side of the first row of flooring along the chalk line.
 Face nail (top nail) the first row of flooring in place.
 Place the fasteners approximately 3/4" from the wall side (groove side) of the board every 4" to 6".
 Once the face nails are set, use 6-d finish nails or the pneumatic finish nailer to blind/edge nail along the tongue of the first row, every 4" to 6" and every 2" to 3" from every end joint.
 Check to make sure the first row is still straight along the chalk line before proceeding. - 4.
-Trowel spread enough adhesive to install 2-3 more rows. - 5.
+Apply enough adhesive to install 2-3 more rows. - 5.
 Install the second row by sliding the groove side onto the tongue of the first row.
 Blind/edge nail it in to place, with fasteners every 4" to 6" and 2" to 3" from each end joint.
-Stagger end joints by at least 8". - 6.
-Continue nailing and gluing 2-3 rows at a time in this manner across the room.
+Stagger end joints by at least 20".

+- 6. Continue nailing and gluing 2-3 rows at a time in this manner across the room.
 Avoid creating "H" patterns (where an end joint is adjacent to another end joint in the second to last row installed).
 Use cut ends to start the subsequent row, discarding any pieces shorter than 8". - 7.
 Most adhesives require that the installer clean the adhesive off the flooring boards during the installation.
 Follow the adhesive manufacturer's recommendations for this procedure.

-- 8. Trim the last row of flooring to maintain the minimum expansion space at the far wall. - 9.
+Do not use minerial spirits to remove adhesives. - 8.
+Trim the last row of flooring to maintain the minimum expansion space at the far wall. - 9.
 At the far (finish) wall, it may be necessary to face-nail the last 2-3 rows due to the angle of the stapler/nailer.
 The last row or two of flooring may need to be pulled together using a pulling bar. - 10.
 Complete the installation by reinstalling or installing new base moldings.